DigitalNZ/supplejack/_posts/2018-11-20-docker-setup.md

 ### Example harvest

 Log into your manager at [localhost:3001](http://localhost:3001) and hover over ‘Contributors and Scripts’ in the top navigation, click ‘Parser Scripts’, and then select the parser script named ‘oaisample’ which is a pre-populated parser script.
-You will now have a screen which will allow you to write your parser script for the harvester, this parser is written in Ruby and has it’s own DSL.[The documentation for the parser DSL can be found here](http://digitalnz.github.io/supplejack/)
+You will now have a screen which will allow you to write your parser script for the harvester, this parser is written in Ruby and has it’s own DSL.[The documentation for the parser DSL can be found here](http://digitalnz.github.io/supplejack/).
+For now you don't need to make any changes to the script.

 You should now be able to preview your parser!
 Click the preview button and the various components of Supplejack will whurr into a working state.